 St. Leonard's crypt dates from the 11th century.

-floor of the Wawel Cathedral below their
+floor of the Wawel Cathedral below their sarcophagi,

-Sigismund I the Old.
+by King Sigismund I the Old.
 In 1533 he transferred the body

-of his first wife to a purpose-built vault
+of his first wife to a purpose-built vault underneath the

-crypts of the Wawel Cathedral date back to the l6th and
+Most crypts of the Wawel Cathedral date back to the l6th and

-the 17th century and they entomb ten
+the 17th century and they entomb ten Polish monarchs

-occasionally children.
-Then the nation's greatest war heroes were honored with the
+the nation's greatest war heroes were honored with the

 Vestibule of the Marshal Pilsudski